English translation in Thailand: legal requirements, procedures, and compliance for foreign documents

 In Thailand, the use of foreign-language documents in administrative, judicial, or commercial procedures is strictly regulated.
 English translation in Thailand refers not merely to a linguistic service, but to a legally binding process governed by Thai procedural and administrative rules.

-Any document drafted in English or another foreign language that is submitted before Thai authorities must be accompanied by a certified translation into Thai.
-This requirement is grounded in multiple sources of law, including Section 94 of the Civil Procedure Code, which mandates that all evidentiary documents be rendered into Thai in order to be admissible.
-This legal obligation is not reciprocal.
-Thai documents intended for use abroad must generally be translated into English to comply with foreign regulatory requirements.
-Embassies, foreign courts, and international visa processing agencies frequently require such translations to be certified and legalized.
+Thai authorities require a certified Thai translation for any document drafted in English or another foreign language that parties submit to them.
+Multiple legal sources support this requirement, including Section 94 of the Civil Procedure Code, which mandates that parties render all evidentiary documents into Thai for admissibility.
+This legal obligation does not operate reciprocally.
+When parties intend to use Thai documents abroad, they generally translate them into English to comply with foreign regulatory requirements.
+Embassies, foreign courts, and international visa processing agencies frequently require parties to certify and legalise these translations.

 Therefore, the translation of legal and official documents is not merely a practical step; it is a legal prerequisite.
 Translations must be executed by qualified professionals, certified when required, and often legalized by the Thai Ministry of Foreign Affairs.
 Any failure to comply with these conditions can result in the rejection of administrative applications, judicial submissions, or even the nullity of legal transactions.